devennn/devennn.github.io/_posts/2020-01-31-python-file-organizer.md

             i += 1
 ```

-Renaming process is almost the same as rearangging, except the function has argument ```new_name``` which is required.
-User can choose to fill up the GUI text box for renaming options.
+The renaming process is almost the same as rearranging, except the function has argument ```new_name```, which is required.
+Users can choose to fill up the GUI text box for renaming options.
 If not, default placeholder ```New_Filename``` will be used as the new name.

 ## Compilation

-I want to create an executable file so I don't have to open terminal to use this program.
-To do so, I use pyinstaller package which is very handy.
+I want to create an executable file, so I don't have to open the terminal to use this program.
+To do so, I use the PyInstaller package.
+[Official docs](https://pythonhosted.org/PyInstaller/usage.html)

 > pyinstaller.exe --onefile --windowed --icon=dist/icon.ico gui.py -n Filorg

 Explanation:
-- --onefile : Since my entry point is gui.py, i only need to specify a file.
+- --onefile: Since the entry point is gui.py, I only need to specify a file.
-- --windowed : Making sure the program will not start console window when program is running
+- --windowed: Making sure the program will not start console window when the application is running
-- --icon : Program icon
+- --icon: Program icon
-- -n : Executable file name.
-For this proram, i named it Filorg
+- -n: Executable file name.
+For this program, I named it Filorg

-When compilation is done, the executable file can be found in dist/ folder.
+When the compilation is done, the executable file can be found in the dist/ folder.

-Click Filorg.exe:
+Click Filorg.exe, and now I can organize folders easily!

 ![File Organizer](https://raw.githubusercontent.com/devennn/mysite/master/images/Filorg.PNG?token=ALZQJUU7IGNHBW6IXH6BDLC6KSJA4)

+I may add more file organizing features in the future.
+So, the code may change.
+You can view full code [here](https://github.com/devennn/Filorg)